-The Company has separate Chief Executive Officer and Board Chairman positions.
-Mr. Drake serves as our Chairman of the Board and presides over Board meetings and provides the Company with the benefit of his appreciation for and understanding of the risks associated with the Company's business and an intimate knowledge of the Company's technologies and the medical device industry.
+The Company has separate Chief Executive Officer and Board Chair positions.
+Ms. Johnson serves as our Board Chair, presiding over Board meetings and providing the Company with the benefit of her appreciation for and understanding of the risks associated with the Company's business, as well as an intimate knowledge of the Company's technologies and the medical device industry.
 Mr. Carrel serves as our President and Chief Executive Officer and provides the Company with the benefit of his strategic and creative vision, an extensive knowledge of the Company's operations, an understanding of the day-to-day challenges faced by companies in the medical device industry and his business and financial know-how.

-The Board currently believes that, at this time, based on the skills and responsibilities of the various members of the Board and management, and in light of the general economic, business and competitive environment facing the Company, the separation of the Chairman and Chief Executive Officer roles enhances appropriate oversight of management by the Board, Board independence, the accountability to our stockholders by the Board and our overall leadership structure.
-Furthermore, the Board believes that maintaining separation of the Chairman function from that of the Chief Executive Officer allows the Chief Executive Officer to properly focus on managing the business, rather than requiring a significant portion of his efforts to be spent on also overseeing Board matters.
+The Board currently believes that, at this time, based on the skills and responsibilities of the various members of the Board and management, and in light of the general economic, business and competitive environment facing the Company, the separation of the Chair and Chief Executive Officer roles enhances appropriate oversight of management by the Board, Board independence, the accountability to our stockholders by the Board and our overall leadership structure.
+Furthermore, the Board believes that maintaining separation of the Chair function from that of the Chief Executive Officer allows the Chief Executive Officer to properly focus on managing the business, rather than requiring a significant portion of his efforts to be spent on also overseeing Board matters.

-Board Refreshment Initiative
+Board Refreshment

-The Nominating and Corporate Governance Committee continues to consider the views of institutional investors and proxy advisory firms in engaging in a Board refreshment initiative.
+The Nominating and Corporate Governance Committee continues to consider the views of institutional investors and proxy advisory firms as it evaluates the composition of the Board.
+When Mr. Carrel joined the Company as Chief Executive Officer in 2012, the Company began examining board membership.
 A formal refreshment initiative began in 2016, recognizing that six members had served on the Board for ten or more years.
-The Nominating and Corporate Governance Committee used the Board and Committee evaluation processes to address the Board refreshment initiative and also considered the priority of diversity.
-In December 2019, we expanded the size of the Board to ten members, announcing the appointment of Daniel P. Florin and Karen N. Prange to the Board of Directors.
+The Nominating and Corporate Governance Committee continues to use the Board and Committee evaluation processes to address the Board refreshment initiative and considers diversity a priority.
+In June 2021, we expanded the size of the Board to ten members with the appointments of Deborah H. Telman and Maggie Yuen to the Board of Directors.
+As Mr. Florin is not a nominee for reelection, we plan for the Board size to be reduced to nine directors after the Annual Meeting.